SEND Information Report 2017/18

 Support colleagues to co-ordinate a response to needs.
 Engage with parents to keep them fully aware and involved.

-|Our approach to teaching children with SEND||Children on the SEND register will have an IEP which details their next steps and the strategies to address these next steps.
+|Our approach to teaching children with SEND||Children on the SEND register will have a Provision Map which details their next steps and the strategies to address these next steps.
 All children with SEND receive high quality first teaching (Wave 1).
 This is where work is carefully differentiated to meet their needs with activities and resources chosen to match their ability level.
 Interventions (Wave 2) may be put in place to further support a child’s needs.
 These may be individual or small group interventions.
-Some children may have an IEP and therefore an increasingly individualised programme of support (Wave 3) Teachers may be supported by outside agencies in providing strategies to best support the children.
-Children with statements or an Education & Health Care Plan are, where appropriate, supported by a SSSEN (Local Authority SEN teacher) on a 1:1 basis.|
+Some children may have a Provision Map and therefore an increasingly individualised programme of support (Wave 3) Teachers may be supported by outside agencies in providing strategies to best support the children.
+Children with an Education & Health Care Plan are, where appropriate, supported by a SSSEN (Local Authority SEN teacher) on a 1:1 basis.|

 |Adaptation of the curriculum & learning environment for children with SEND||Our curriculum is broad and balanced, encouraging children at all times to be actively engaged in their learning.
 We aim to ensure that all children, including those with SEND have full access to the curriculum.
 This is through providing work that is carefully matched, through differentiation, to the needs of the children, and by assessing the progress made by the children as they access the curriculum provided.
 Waves 1, 2 & 3 of intervention (as detailed above) will enable children with SEND to access the curriculum fully.

 Class support is provided by teaching assistants.
 Teaching assistants are deployed according to the needs of the children at that particular time.
 Children will work with the teaching assistants within the classrooms wherever possible, although it may be necessary to work outside of the classroom at times, due to space or resource requirements.
 Where children are withdrawn from classes, we will make every effort to ensure they are not disadvantaged from accessing the full curriculum.